Spheroplast: Patch clamping

 An E.coli spheroplast patched with a glass pipette.

 Specially prepared giant spheroplasts of Gram-negative bacteria can be used to study the function of bacterial ion channels through a technique called patch clamp, which was originally designed for characterizing the behavior of neurons and other excitable cells.
 To prepare giant spheroplasts, bacteria are treated with a septation inhibitor (e.g. cephalexin).
 This causes the bacteria to form filaments, elongated cells that lack internal cross-walls.
 After a period of time, the cell walls of the filaments are digested, and the bacteria collapse into very large spheres surrounded by just their cytoplasmic and outer membranes.
 The membranes can then be analyzed on a patch clamp apparatus to determine the phenotype of the ion channels embedded in it.
 It is also common to overexpress a particular channel to amplify its effect and make it easier to characterize.

 The technique of patch clamping giant E. coli spheroplasts has been used to study the native mechanosensitive channels (MscL, MscS, and MscM) of E. coli.
 It has been extended to study other heterologously expressed ion channels and it has been shown that the giant E. coli spheroplast can be used as an ion-channel expression system comparable to the Xenopus oocyte.

 Cell lysis

 Yeast cells are normally protected by a thick cell wall which makes extraction of cellular proteins difficult.
 Enzymatic digestion of the cell wall with zymolyase, creating spheroplasts, renders the cells vulnerable to easy lysis with detergents or rapid osmolar pressure changes.

 Transfection

 Bacterial spheroplasts, with suitable recombinant DNA inserted into them, can be used to transfect animal cells.
 Spheroplasts with recombinant DNA are introduced into the media containing animal cells and are fused by polyethylene glycol (PEG).
 With this method, nearly 100% of the animal cells may take up the foreign DNA.
-Upon conducting experiments following a modified Hanahan protocol using calcium chloride in E. coli, it was determined that spheroplasts may be able to transform at 4.9x10^{−4}.
+Upon conducting experiments following a modified Hanahan protocol using calcium chloride in E. coli, it was determined that spheroplasts may be able to transform at a frequency of 4.9 × 10^{−4}.